Kainuu

-Culturally Kainuu is part of larger Eastern-Finnish cultural heritage.
+Culturally, Kainuu is part of the larger Eastern-Finnish cultural heritage.
 The dialect of Kainuu resembles Savonian and Karelian dialects.

 Geography

-Boreal forest makes up most of the biome in Kainuu.
+Taiga make up most of the biome in Kainuu.
 The forest in Kainuu mostly consists of birches, pines and spruces.
 The atypical regional geography and landscape consist of lakes, hills and vast uninhabited forest areas.

-The largest lake in the region is the Oulujärvi (928.09 km²), one of the largest lakes in Finland.
-Its shorelines, open waters and islands in Kainuu belong to the municipalities of Vaala, Paltamo and Kajaani.
+The largest lake in the region is the Oulujärvi (928.09 km2), one of the largest lakes in Finland.
+Its shorelines, open waters and islands in Kainuu belong to the municipalities of Paltamo and Kajaani.

 The highest point in Kainuu is the Iso Tuomivaara (385 m), located in the municipality of Hyrynsalmi.
 The regional climate is continental.
 The three most populous urban areas in Kainuu (December 31, 2017) are Kajaani town center (30,028), Vuokatti village (6,207) in Sotkamo municipality, and Kuhmo town center (5,349).